MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![PowerApps Plan 2)](media/powerapps-plan2.PNG "PowerApps Plan 2")

-2. Select **Start free trial**.
+3. Select **Start free trial**.

-3. Select **Assign users.** TRUE???
+4. Select **Assign users.** TRUE???
 HOW DO YOU GET TO THE NEW USER SCREEN?

-4. In the **New user** dialog box, expand **Product licenses**, and then assign a license to yourself. ???HOW TO DO THIS???
+5. In the **New user** dialog box, expand **Product licenses**, and then assign a license to yourself. ???TRUE???HOW TO DO THIS???

     ![Add user license)](media/add-user-license.PNG "Add user license")

-3. In the PowerApps Admin Center, sign in with the user credentials created when you signed up for the trial subscription.
+6. Go to the PowerApps Admin Center and sign in with the user credentials created when you signed up for the trial subscription.

-4. In the PowerApps Admin Center, select the **New environment** button.
+7. In the PowerApps Admin Center, select the **New environment** button.

     ![PowerApps Admin Center)](media/powerapps-environment.PNG "PowerApps Admin Center")

-5. Fill in the following details for the environment:
+8. Fill in the following details for the environment:

     -	**Environment Name:** Guides_*anyname*
     -	**Region:** Choose your region
-    -	**Environment Type:** Set it to **Trial**
+    -	**Environment Type:** Set it to **Production**

         ![New Environment dialog box)](media/new-environment-dialog.PNG "New Environment dialog box")